 When we looked at the Proton VPN apps, we found some good privacy and security features.
 These include leak protection features to keep traffic safe, a split tunneling feature, and port forwarding.
 You can sign up for the service anonymously, and they support up to 10 simultaneous connections.
 Here is the Proton VPN Windows app we tested:

-Most recently, the team at Proton has created browser extensions for Proton VPN.
+The team at Proton has also created browser extensions for Proton VPN.
 Unfortunately, this is another Proton VPN feature that is only available with a paid subscription.

 ExpressVPN Apps